acoh64/blog/_posts/2025-03-29-Collecting-Ducks.md

 which we can once again rearrange to get $E(2 \rightarrow 3) = 3 + E(3 \rightarrow 3)$.

-Now, to make things more clear, let us rewrite these equations in reverse order:
+To make things more clear, let us rewrite these equations in reverse order:

 $$
 \begin{array}{rcl}